In this article let us learn about the “!=” operator in Python and learn how to make use of this operator the same way the pros do!

 Let us see what I mean

-Now if we do an equality comparison, we get True!
+Now if we do a non-equality comparison, we get False!

-if the 2 names are just different names for the same object we get True, if they are pointing to different objects we get False
+By default, if they are pointing to different objects we get True, if the 2 names are just different names for the same object we get False.

 I hope now you get the meaning behind the lines above and you understand the default behavior of the equality operator perfectly!